-Interoperable, obtainable data sets supported by analytics to increase insight extraction

-This layer consists of initiatives created to facilitate the smooth flow, integration, interoperability, and access of data across different systems and services.
+Interoperable, obtainable data sets supported by analytics to increase insight extraction interoperability, and access of data across different systems and services.
 DAR contains two initiatives within the integration layer, one of which is prioritized for Phase One of the roadmap.
 The table below shows the phasing and descriptions of each of these two initiatives.